pxabrown/SS-BS-SASS/README.md

-# WooCom Sass Bootstrap Theme
+# SS Sass Bootstrap 3 WordPress Theme
-v1.0.5
+v1.0.0

-A simple WordPress theme built using Sass and Bootstrap 3.1
+A Custom WordPress theme built using Sass and Bootstrap 3.1

 ## How to use the built in Carousel
 * Click Carousels-> Add New